 Let’s Get Lost

 In the 1950s, Chet Baker’s jazz trumpeting, intimate crooning, and pretty-boy good looks epitomized West Coast cool.
-When photographer Bruce Weber caught up with him three decades later, time and drug addiction had ravaged his life and angelic beauty.
-Shown here in a beautiful new 4K digital restoration, this bittersweet portrait intercuts gorgeous black-and-white footage of the latter-day Baker with the young musician in archival footage and photographs by William Claxton.
+When photographer Bruce Weber caught up with him three decades later, time and drug addiction had ravaged Baker’s life and angelic beauty.
+Shown here in a new 4K digital restoration, the bittersweet portrait Let’s Get Lost intercuts gorgeous black-and-white footage of the latter-day Baker with the young musician in archival footage and photographs by William Claxton.

-Preceded by Jammin’ the Blues (1944, 10 min., 35mm), celebrating its 80th anniversary.
-A jazz document directed by photographer Gjon Mili featuring Lester Young, Houston’s own Illinois Jacquet, and others.
+Jammin’ the Blues (1944, 10 minutes, 35mm), a jazz document celebrating its 80th anniversary.
+Directed by photographer Gjon Mili, Jammin’ the Blues features Lester Young; Houston’s own Illinois Jacquet; and others.

 Generous support has been provided by Gerry Aitken, Richard Levy and Dinah Chetrit, and Anne Tucker and Robert Morris.